Simul-Impact/git_worktree/README.md

 ## Utility Commands

 - `./bin/sync` - Syncs the main worktree from origin.
+- `./bin/fetch` - Fetch a remote branch.
+Often used for code reviews.
 - `./bin/ls` - Lists all worktrees.
 - `./bin/remove` - Removes any worktree not removed by `./bin/done`.